LabKey/wnprc-modules/docker/README.md

 dockertokenpath=<dockerhubToken>
 ```

 Gradle tasks to interact with Docker have two versions, one using a [plugin](https://github.com/bmuschko/gradle-docker-plugin) and the second one uses direct command line via the Docker CLI.
 All the tasks defined in the `build.gradle` file have the two flavors.
-The following command downloads all the custom images manage by the IDS unit.
+Either of the following command downloads all the custom images manage by the IDS unit.

 ```
 ./gradlew downloadAll
 ./gradlew downloadAllPlug
 ```

-To download a specific images from a feature branch use the following commands replacing the name of the branch inside the brackets:
+To download a specific images from a feature branch use the following commands replacing the Labkey version (i.e. XX.YY = 22.11) and the name of the branch inside the brackets:
 ```
 ./gradlew downloadLabkey -PdockerString=<XX.YY_fb_name>
 ./gradlew dowloadLabkeyPlug -PdockerString=<XX.YY_fb_name>